ai-rio/chuncking-system/docs/architecture.md

 - **With Existing**: Integrates as optional extension to current chunk metadata in ChunkingResult dataclass
 - **With New**: Used by DoclingProcessor and referenced in enhanced quality evaluation metrics

-#### **DoclingProviderConfig**
+#### **DoclingProcessorConfig**

-**Purpose**: Configuration management for Docling API integration following existing Pydantic settings patterns
+**Purpose**: Configuration management for Docling open-source library integration following existing Pydantic settings patterns
-**Integration**: Extends current provider configuration system used by OpenAI, Anthropic, and Jina providers
+**Integration**: Extends current configuration system with Docling-specific settings

 **Key Attributes:**
-- `api_key`: SecretStr - Docling API authentication credential
-- `api_base_url`: HttpUrl - Docling service endpoint with default fallback
-- `enable_vision_processing`: bool - Toggle for image and visual content analysis
+- `chunker_tokenizer`: str - Tokenizer model for hybrid chunking (default: sentence-transformers/all-MiniLM-L6-v2)
+- `supported_formats`: List[str] - List of supported document formats (PDF, DOCX, PPTX, HTML, image)
 - `max_file_size_mb`: int - File size limit for security validation (default: 50MB)
-- `timeout_seconds`: int - API request timeout (default: 120s)
+- `enable_mock_processing`: bool - Toggle for mock processing when Docling library unavailable

 **Relationships:**
-- **With Existing**: Inherits from existing provider configuration base class and integrates with current settings management
+- **With Existing**: Integrates with existing configuration system and file handling patterns
-- **With New**: Used by DoclingProvider for initialization and operation configuration
+- **With New**: Used by DoclingProcessor for initialization and document processing configuration

 #### **MultiFormatChunk**